 At one such party, she met George Rothbart.
 George was currently teaching at the State University of New York at New Paltz.
 Through a friend in New York City, George was invited to the loft party.

 Ingrid and George discussed a film that both had seen and enjoyed.
 For some time, Ingrid didn’t hear from him but, all of a sudden, he was standing there at her workplace.
 George had gone to the German Consulate, only knowing that the charming woman he had met was named Ingrid.
+When Ingrid started to date George, she took him to visit Hannah Arendt, who approved of Ingrid’s new boyfriend.
 George and Ingrid were married on September 9, 1976, and were together for forty-three years until George’s death in 2019.

 George had a friend named Morgan Pinney who was a former Professor of Business.
 Morgan had experience renovating buildings and encouraged George to buy 716 Broadway with him to convert it to residential units.
 George, Ingrid, and Morgan, with borrowed money, bought the building.
 Ingrid and George kept the storefront and fourth-floor loft for themselves and, together with Morgan, sold the other units.
 They later moved to the sixth top floor.